The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 During the schedule adjustment period, students can drop classes using Self-Service.
 After the schedule adjustment period ends, students must follow the withdrawal process.

-• Obtain the instructor’s signature and required office signature on the withdrawal form.
+• Obtain the instructor’s signature and the required office signature on the withdrawal form.

 • Return the withdrawal form to the Enrollment Services Office at any campus location (photo ID is required).

-• If the course instructor is not available to sign the Student Course Withdrawal form, the department chair, program director, assigned faculty coach or Student Success Specialist is authorized to sign the withdrawal form.
+• If the course instructor is not available to sign the Student Course Withdrawal form, the department chair, program director, assigned faculty coach, or Student Success Coach is authorized to sign the withdrawal form.

 Registration obligates a student to pay tuition and any fees for the class.
 Non-attendance is not a basis for refund of tuition.